apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Overriding derived values

-You can temporarily override derived values by reassigning them (unless declared with `const`).
-Useful for optimistic UI:
+You can temporarily override derived values by reassigning them (unless declared with `const`):

 ```svelte